ga-curriculum/express-api-hoot-back-end/delete-comment/README.md

 ![Delete request](./assets/delete-req.png)

-The response should be an object containing a `message: "Ok"` property:
+The response should be an object containing a `message: "Comment deleted successfully"` property:

 ![Delete response](./assets/delete-res.png)